← MANAGING AGENTS

 Considering a building managed by Halstead?

-Halstead Management's 5.3 Class C violations per building exceeds the industry average — and what makes that number particularly notable is the composition of their portfolio.
-With 171 of 197 buildings in Manhattan (87%), Halstead operates in the borough where buildings typically have the highest common charges, the most professional boards, and the strongest financial incentives to remediate violations quickly.
-A firm exceeding the average despite managing predominantly high-value Manhattan properties raises serious questions about operational capacity.
+At 5.8 Class C violations per building, Halstead Management's rate is notable given the composition of its portfolio.
+With 164 of 185 buildings in Manhattan (89%), Halstead operates in the borough where buildings typically have the highest common charges, the most professional boards, and the strongest financial incentives to remediate violations quickly.
+A firm carrying this hazardous-violation load despite managing predominantly high-value Manhattan properties raises questions about operational capacity.

 The outlier buildings are striking.
-2241 Holland Avenue in the Bronx — one of Halstead's only non-Manhattan properties — carries 137 Class C violations.
+2241 Holland Avenue in the Bronx — Halstead's only Bronx property — carries 140 Class C violations.
 That single building has more hazardous violations than most managing agents' entire top-10 lists combined.
-The pattern of Brooklyn properties in the top-10 (20 St Pauls Court at 126, 1780 East 13 Street at 64, 2250 83 Street at 59) suggests that when Halstead manages buildings outside their Manhattan core, the results can be dramatically worse.
+The pattern of outer-borough properties in the top-10 (88-73 193 Street in Queens at 132, 20 St Pauls Court in Brooklyn at 126, 1780 East 13 Street at 64, 2250 83 Street at 59) suggests that when Halstead manages buildings outside their Manhattan core, the results can be dramatically worse.

 Check violation history